daz4126/Nanny-State/README.md

 This will log the value of `state.count` to the console whenever the state changes.

 `State.Effect` also accepts a second argument, which is a comma-seperated list of properties.
 The effect will only run when these properties change.
-If this is left empty, then the effect will run after *every* update to the State.
+If this is left empty, then the effect will run after *every* update to the state.

 ```javascript